BELL FARM CHRISTIAN CENTRE

 All complaints will be recorded and kept on file, including those, which were resolved without being put in writing.
 All complaints shall be treated with regard to the contents of the Confidentiality Policy.

-The managers will make a report once a year to the Management Committee summarising the nature of complaints received and how they were resolved.
+The Minister and Centre Director will make a report once a year to the Trustees summarising the nature of complaints received and how they were resolved.

-The Centre Director is responsible for ensuring that posters are displayed in the waiting area rooms welcoming complaints from users.
+The Centre Director is responsible for ensuring that posters are displayed in the Centre welcoming complaints from users.

-All members of the Management Committee will receive a copy of the complaints procedure.
+All members of the management Committee and Trustees will receive a copy of the complaints procedure.

-Existing and new workers will be introduced to the complaints procedure via induction and training.
-The procedure will be reviewed annually and amendments should be proposed and agreed by the Management Committee.
+Existing and new employees and volunteers will be introduced to the complaints procedure via induction and training.
+The procedure will be reviewed annually and amendments agreed by the Trustees.